 Statutes/Other Implemented: ORS 336.431

-581-017-0435 Purpose: Competitive Farm-to-School Grant
+581-017-0435 Purpose: Competitive Farm-to-School Education Grant

-(1) The purpose of the competitive Oregon Farm-to-School Program education grant is to assist entities in paying the costs they incur providing food-based, agriculture-based, or garden-based educational activities in a school district.
+(1) The purpose of the competitive Oregon Farm-to-School education grant is to assist entities in paying the costs they incur providing food-based, agriculture-based, or garden-based educational activities for the benefit of children enrolled in a public school or public charter school within a school district, or a center-based program for children.

-(2) An eligible entity that receives a competitive Oregon Farm-to-School Program education grant may use the grant for costs directly associated with the educational activities offered to children enrolled in either a public school or public charter school within a school district, including staff time, supplies, equipment, and travel.
+(2) An eligible entity that receives a competitive Oregon Farm-to-School Program education grant may use the grant for costs directly associated with the educational activities offered to children enrolled in either a public school or public charter school within a school district, or a center-based program for children, including staff time, supplies, equipment, farm products for samples, and travel.
 Statutory/Other Authority: ORS 326.051, ORS 336.431 & Enrolled HB 2579 (2019)

 Statutes/Other Implemented: ORS 336.431 & Enrolled HB 2579 (2019)

-581-017-0438 Eligibility: Competitive Farm-to-School Grant
+581-017-0438 Eligibility: Farm-to-School Education Grant

 (1) An eligible entity may apply for a competitive Oregon Farm-to-School Program education grant.

-(2)(a) An eligible entity that applies for a competitive Oregon Farm-to-School Program education grant may partner with one or more organizations to provide food-based, agriculture-based, or garden-based educational activities in a school district.
+(2)(a) An eligible entity that applies for a competitive Oregon Farm-to-School Program education grant may partner with one or more organizations to provide food-based, agriculture-based, or garden-based educational activities.
 Grant applicants that partner with other organizations to provide educational activities must serve as the fiscal agent for the partnered organizations.

 (b) Fiscal agents are responsible for: